 Walter Hastings purchased the land for 113 Commonwealth on September 25, 1876, from real estate dealer Henry Whitwell, who lived next door at 111 Commonwealth.
 He had purchased the land from the Commonwealth of Massachusetts on March 28, 1871.
 Walter Hastings had purchased the land for 115 Commonwealth in April of 1876 and probably had started construction on it prior to acquiring the land at 113 Commonwealth.

 Walter Hastings and his wife, Elizabeth (Glidden) Hastings, lived at 117 Commonwealth.
 He was a wholesale dry goods merchant and treasurer of several textile mills.
 After 113 and 115 Commonwealth were completed, they moved to 115 Commonwealth and he offered 113 Commonwealth for sale.

-On December 31, 1877, they sold 113 Commonwealth to Jacob H. Hecht.

-Jacob Hecht and his wife, Carolina (Lina) (Frank) Hecht, made 113 Commonwealth their home.
+On December 31, 1877, 113 Commonwealth was purchased from Walter Hastings by Jacob H. Hecht.
+He and his wife, Carolina (Lina) (Frank) Hecht, made it their home.
 They previously had lived at the Hotel Vendôme.